ShadowPrince001/Labyrinth_Explorer/mechanics.md

 ## Equipment Wear and Degradation

- - Player weapon can be damaged on a blocked or successful hit: chance = 0.001 * enemy AC (0.1% per AC point).
-Damaged weapons deal half damage until repaired.
+ - Player weapon: 5% chance to become damaged when your attack is blocked or hits (including crit).
+No damage chance on a plain miss.
- - Player armor can be damaged on a blocked or successful monster hit: chance = 0.001 * monster STR.
-Damaged armor provides half its AC until repaired.
+ - Player armor: 5% chance to become damaged when you block an incoming attack or when you get hit.
-- Critical hits may also “cripple” the monster’s defenses with increased chance proportional to its AC.
+ - Damaged weapons deal half damage (pre‑crit).
+Damaged armor provides half of its listed AC.
  - Repair cost at weaponsmith: flat 30g per damaged weapon or armor.

 ## Rooms, Traps, and Encounters